Here's how our journey will unfold - we'll talk about the other details at the other end ...

 A secretive hideaway way off the beaten track (1 night)

-Most travellers make a quick call into the Todra Gorge, take a picture, turn around and head back to a pretty ordinary hotel somewhere on a the main road.
+Most travellers make a quick call into the entrance of the majestic Todra Gorge, take a picture, turn around and head back to a pretty ordinary hotel somewhere on a the main road.

 Well, we’re going to spend the night at one of the most unique places you could imagine.
 I’m not saying more, as I don’t want to spoil the surprise, but everything, including the cuisine, with dinner provided, is wonderful here!